Eligibility & Information

 Timeline

-January 1 – March 1, 2019 Proposals submitted (revised on 2/12)
+January 1 – February 15, 2020 Proposals submitted (11:59pm)

-March 1 – March 31, 2019 Evaluation period (revised on 2/12)
+March 1 – March 31, 2020 Evaluation period

-Early April 2019 Winner announced during Architecture Week
+April 2020 Winner announced during Architecture Week

-Study must be completed by February 15, 2020.
+Study must be completed by February 15, 2021.

-Presentation of study and results will occur during Architecture Week of 2020.
+Presentation of study and results will occur during Architecture Week of 2021.
 UCFA will secure a venue and market the presentation.

 Eligibility